jbatson5/SCALE-test/docs/COVLIB.rst

 eV in order to coincide with a 56-group boundary.
-The BLO lo-fi data do not include thermal or resonance range uncertainties for isotope reactions that do not have integral uncertainties given in the Mughabghab text.\ [6] These occur mainly for relatively unimportant data such as elastic cross sections of several fission products.
+The BLO lo-fi data do not include thermal or resonance range uncertainties for isotope reactions that do not have integral uncertainties given in the Mughabghab text :cite:`mughabghab_atlas_2006`.
+These occur mainly for relatively unimportant data such as elastic cross sections of several fission products.
 Therefore in these cases the uncertainties were estimated using different approaches.
 For example, the thermal data uncertainty was